danlabici/taskcluster-worker-checker/README.md

 `-l`  - Used to set custom Lazy timer.
 Default Lazy Timer is set to 6 hours.
 Usage: `-l 10` or `-l 2`

+`-p`  - Used to set persistent menu.

+`-o`  - Used to output the resulting table in a HTML file, called index.html

+`-a`  - If `-o` is provided, the file will automatically open in your default browser.

 `-ct` - Used to set flag for TravisCI testing.

-`-p`  - Used to set persistent menu.

 ## How does it work?
 1) Script will ask the user which worker-type he's interested into.